-Experts in the life insurance industry have made a list of the most frequent mistakes.
-The following is a list of some common mistakes people make when they buy life insurance:
+Experts in the life insurance industry have identified common mistakes people make when buying life insurance.
+Here are some examples:

-2) Not naming at least two alternative beneficiaries, as the money will go to the estate.
+Not naming at least two alternative beneficiaries may result in the money going to the estate instead.

-10) Guaranteed purchase option – this feature allows an individual to buy life insurance coverage beginning at a specific date in the future or starting at a certain life event without the need to provide proof of good health.
+The guaranteed purchase option allows an individual to buy life insurance coverage at a specific future date or upon a significant life event without requiring proof of good health.

-12) Long-term care riders – some policies include a feature that allows a policyholder to use his or her benefits to pay for long-term care in exchanged for a lowered life benefit.
+Some policies offer long-term care riders, which allow the policyholder to use the benefits to pay for long-term care services in exchange for a reduced life benefit.